yunsi-goh/2023-AIAP-Technical-Assessment/README.md

    * Commonly used in other customer behaviour prediction problems as it works well with various unknown distributions and non-linear relationships (since there are only 3 ticket types, it is unclear what are the x-y relationships).
    * Able to handle both the numerical and categorical variables (both can be found in the dataset).
-   * * Works with multiclass classification and regression (since there are 3 target label ticket types)
+   * Works with multiclass classification (since there are 3 target label ticket types)
    * Provides feature importance information.

 2. Support Vector Machine (SVM)